 When will the contest occur?

-A: Students can register and submit an entry from July 26, 2017 to November 1, 2017.
+A: Students can register and submit an entry from August 26th through October 19th.
 Judging will take place in November.

 Q: Do I have to create a specific type of app?